FHG-IMW/aeternitas/README.md

 This option specifies the Sidekiq queue into which the poll job will be enqueued.

 #### lock_key
-_Default: "#{obj.class.name}-#{obj.id}"_
+_Default: "#{obj.class.name}"_

 This option specifies the lock key.
-This can be done by either specifying a method name or a custom block
+This can be done by either specifying a method name or a custom block.
+Default is to lock on pollable class level.
+Therefor only one job at a time per pollable class will be executed to avoid DDOSing by accident.

 ```ruby
 polling_options do